alexandremr01/stock-scout/README.md

 # Stock Scout

-This project was a assignment for CES-22 course (OOP) at Aeronautics Institute of Technology, São Paulo, Brazil.
+This project was an assignment for CES-22 course (OOP) at Aeronautics Institute of Technology, São Paulo, Brazil.

 # Running in development